JonCooperWorks/wgrpcd/README.md

 + Change wireguard listen port
 + View registered peers

+## Authentication
+`wgrpcd` uses SSL client certificates to limit access to the gRPC API.
+`wgrcpd` also supports optional OAuth2 using [auth0](https://auth0.com/)'s [Machine to Machine](https://auth0.com/machine-to-machine) offering.
+Use the `-auth0` flag to enable OAuth2, and pass your auth0 [Domain and API Identifier](https://auth0.com/docs/get-started/set-up-apis) with the `-auth0-domain` and `-auth0-api-identifier` flags.
+Using wgrpcd with auth0 makes it easier to revoke compromised clients' access and makes logs more granular.

 ## Using the API
 ```wgrpcd``` exposes a gRPC server that controls a Wireguard interfaces.
 By default, it listens on ```localhost:15002```.